AbelJSanchez/AbelJSanchez/README.md

 - I am a HUGE Pokemon fan

-- My favorite game to play is Stardew Valley
+- My favorite game is currently Stardew Valley

 - However, my favorite game of all time is Gears of War